How to Calculate TDS on Salary – Employer Approach

 6 Private and Public limited companies Company and Principal officer thereof

-Deduction of TDS under Section 192
+Dedication of TDS under Section 19

-2. In case of a senior citizen, who is between the age of 60 years and 80 years that is up to 79 years, the limit of income shall be INR 3 Lakhs,
+2. In case of a senior citizen, who is between the age of 60 years and 80 years, that is up to 79 years, the limit of income shall be INR 3 Lakhs,

-3. And in case of super senior citizen who is 80 years or above, the limit of income shall be INR 5 Lakhs.
+3. For a super senior citizen aged 80 years or above, the income limit is INR 5 Lakhs.

 Rate of TDS Deduction

-As per section 192 of the Income Tax Act, there is no particular rate being specified for deducting the TDS from the salary being paid to the employee by the employer.
+As per section 192 of the Income Tax Act, there is no particular rate specified for deducting the TDS from the Salary being paid to the employee by the employer.
 And this shall be done on the basis of the Income Tax Slabs which are applicable to each employee as a taxpayer during the relevant financial year.

-Total Salary earned during FY 2019-20 or AY 2020-21 = INR 18,00,000 [INR 1,50,000*12 Months] (Less): Standard Deduction = INR 50,000
+Total Salary earned during FY 2019-20 or AY 2020-21 = INR 18,00,000 [INR 1,50,000*12 Months]

 (Less): Estimated Chapter VI-A Deduction = INR 1,00,000